 The Physician Assistant Program at Central Michigan University (CMU) is a 27-month program that provides the academic and clinical training that prepares its graduates to be certified and licensed to practice medicine with physician supervision in an ethical, compassionate and professional manner.
 The first students matriculated in May 1996 and the first class graduated in July 1998.

-The program was created by CMU in order to address the health care needs of mid-Michigan and north to Michigan's Upper Peninsula, which includes many rural and medically underserved communities.
-The CMU Program is located further north in the state than other PA programs in Michigan.
+The program was created by CMU to address the healthcare needs of residents in the northern lower peninsula and the Upper Peninsula of Michigan, which includes many rural and medically underserved communities.

-CMU, founded in 1892, is a public institution of higher education accredited by the North Central Association of Schools and Colleges, and currently enrolls more than 28,000 undergraduate and graduate students.
-The PA Program is housed in The Herbert H. and Grace A. Dow College of Health Professions, which enrolls more than 2,500 students in four programs.
+CMU, founded in 1892, is a public institution of higher education accredited by the Higher Learning Commission and currently enrolls more than 27,000 undergraduate and graduate students.
+The PA Program is housed in The Herbert H. & Grace A. Dow College of Health Professions.